Juniper/contrail-charms/contrail-controller/README.md

 where first haproxy app has ssl_cert/ssl_key in configuration and makes SSL termination itself but second doesn't have SSL parameters and acts as a proxy/load-balancer.

+By default tcp mode for https connections (webui) is used.
+If you want to implement ssl-termination for HAproxy for webui you can configure it:

+    juju config contrail-controller haproxy-https-mode=http
+    juju config haproxy ssl_cert=SELFSIGNED

+Or another certificate is also can be used for haproxy charm.
+Please check its manual for more information.

 SSL
 ---